 Researchers believe low fiber intake increases straining at stool, making hemorrhoids more likely.
 Historically, people who ate a high-fiber diet were less likely to experience the condition.
-But since fiber was taken out of the diet, hemorrhoids became more common.
+However since fiber was taken out of the diet, hemorrhoids became more common.

 Today, 50 percent of people have hemorrhoids before the age of fifty, and more than 75 percent will experience them at some point in their lives.

 Most hemorrhoids itch, producing an almost uncontrollable urge to scratch them.
 This occurs for several reasons, including inflammation from the tissue itself, and abrasion from passing feces.
 Close-fitting clothing can also play a role.

 Unfortunately, scratching can make hemorrhoids worse.
 The mucus from the rectum exits the anus and then dries on the sensitive anal skin.
 Over time, this can cause discomfort and irritation, leading to worsening pain and symptoms.

 Scratching can also lead to the formation of tears and cracks around the anus, called anal fissures.
 These can quickly feel sore, increasing the risk of bleeding, particularly if they surround active hemorrhoids.

 What to Do for Hemorrhoids That Won’t Go Away?

 Fortunately, there are several things you can do about hemorrhoids that won’t go away.